Ecological Corridors Project

 What are Ecological Corridors?

-Ecological corridors are managed or natural areas that connect fragmented habitats.
+Ecological corridors – sometimes referred to as wildlife corridors, animal movement pathways or ecological linkages and connections – are managed or natural areas that connect fragmented habitats.
 They allow for safe migration and movement of species between different habitats, supporting both individuals within populations as well as the migration of genes between populations of species – ensuring long-term population health.
 Ecological corridors can take various forms, including vegetated areas along rivers and streams, treelines between agricultural lands and greenbridges and overpasses.

 Ecological corridors are important for species survival, as they reduce the negative effects of habitat fragmentation caused by human development, roads, and urbanization.
 They can also help species adapt to climate change, connect various habitats needed for species migration, support other ecosystem services – such as water filtration and provision of clean air, support human-wildlife coexistence and support ecological connectivity between protected and conserved areas.